PrimevalCoder/ZKU-Assignment1/README.md

 ## Usage
 The app entrypoint is **interact.py**.
 First, you should choose *Set up ZK* in order to compile the circuit, create a trusted setup, and export the verifier contract.
-Afterwards, deploy the verifier contract on Ganache using Remix and Metamask.
+Afterwards, deploy the verifier and DarkForest contracts (in this order) on Ganache using Remix and Metamask.
 Then, you can "play": choose an account, a location, and spawn.
 If the transaction is successful, an event log is displayed.
 Make sure you choose a valid location.
 (Constraints: 32<sup>2</sup> < x<sup>2</sup> + y<sup>2</sup> <= 64<sup>2</sup>, gcd(x, y) > 1, and gcd(x, y) is not prime.)